 2.1 The Housing (Scotland) Act 2001 places a duty on local authorities to develop Local Housing Strategies (LHS), informed by an assessment of housing need in their area.
-In March 2009, Dumfries and Galloway Council commissioned a comprehensive analysis of housing need and demand in order to determine the range of housing need, demand and affordability issues within the area.
-The Scottish Government confirmed in December 2010 that the Housing Need and Demand Assessment is considered to be robust and credible.
+The Dumfries and Galloway Housing Market Partnership, which comprises members from the Councils Development Planning, Development Management and Strategic Housing Services, as well as NHS officers involved in Integrated Health and Social Care, carried out a comprehensive analysis of housing need and demand in order to determine the range of housing need, demand and affordability issues within the area.
+The Scottish Government confirmed in August 2016 that the process and methodology used to produce the Housing Need and Demand Assessment are robust and credible.